Michael Grylls: Family

 Grylls married Sarah (Sally) Smiles Justice Ford, the daughter of Patricia Ford, Lady Fisher, briefly an Ulster Unionist MP, and cricketer Neville Montagu Ford.
 Sally is the stepdaughter of Conservative MP Nigel Fisher and the stepsister of Labour MP Mark Fisher.
 The Gryllses have one daughter, Lara Sarah Grylls, and one son, Edward Michael "Bear" Grylls, the adventurer, TV presenter and the Scout Association’s Chief Scout, who is most recognised as the host of Born Survivor.

 Career as Member of Parliament

 Grylls was an unsuccessful candidate in the Fulham constituency in both the 1964 and 1966 general elections.
 At the 1970 general election, he was returned to the House of Commons as Member of Parliament for Chertsey in Surrey.
 His seat was abolished in boundary changes, but he was returned to Parliament for the new North West Surrey constituency in the February 1974 general election.
 He represented this constituency until his retirement at the 1997 election.

-Andrew Roth, author of Parliamentary Profiles, in assessing Grylls's ideology, accused him of "opportunistic deviations", for example favouring little state interference with business, but supporting public funds for British Aerospace, which was a large employer in his constituency.
+The Times called him "the debonair face of free-market economics".
+However, Andrew Roth accused Grylls of "opportunistic deviations" from his ideology; he said that Grylls's stance against state interference in business did not preclude him from supporting public funds for British Aerospace, a large employer in his constituency.

 He was knighted in the 1992 New Years Honours List.